On Oct 14, 2021, at 4:20 AM, email@example.com wrote:

 Rather than actively trading, what I recommend is taking a dollar cost averaging (DCA) approach to growing your bitcoin savings.
 Maybe you already know the term.
 If not, it just means that you allocate a certain amount of your monthly / weekly income to buying bitcoin, and you always buy the same dollar amount, regardless of what the USD/BTC price is.
 This is an excellent way to take advantage of bitcoin's volatility instead of getting wrecked by it.

 With regard to where you do business buying your bitcoin, I would recommend working with reputable, bitcoin-only exchanges and financial service providers.
-The best out there are Swan Bitcoin, River Financial and Unchained Capital.
+Among the best are Swan Bitcoin, River Financial and Unchained Capital.
 Check them out, see what they do, and consider using them instead of whatever "shitcoin casino" exchanges you might be working with today.

 As a final note, I would recommend getting to know some of the Bitcoin podcasts in the space.
 They're an excellent way to keep up with what's going on, and to hone your intuition about what matters over time.
-Here are a few of the best:
+Here are a few good ones:

 - What Bitcoin Did